bwasti/better_bindings/README.md

-This project will attempt to accomplishes 2 things:
+This project will attempt to accomplish 2 things:

-1. Easiest to implement bindings (using a standard C ABI) - ✅
+1. Easy to implement bindings (using a standard C ABI) - ✅
-2. Fastest bindings (using something like `compile`) - 🚧
+2. Fast bindings (using something like `compile`) - 🚧

 ### Easy to use